Back to all posts

 When your session is over, you can get dressed and go about your day right away—there’s no downtime.
 Your provider will give you specific instructions, but generally, there isn’t much you need to do.
 Consistency is key, so you’ll likely schedule a series of treatments for the best results.
 It’s important to have realistic expectations; while many people see great improvements, red light therapy is not a magic wand.
 A single session typically lasts no more than 20 to 30 minutes.
 Remember to be skeptical of any promises of dramatic, overnight changes and focus on the gradual progress you make with your personalized treatment plan.

-Common Myths About Red Light Therapy
+Red Light Therapy Myths vs. Facts

 Any time a therapy gains popularity, a lot of questions and misinformation tend to follow.
 Red light therapy is no exception.
 It’s smart to be skeptical and do your research, so let’s clear up some of the most common myths.
 Understanding the facts will help you see how this therapy can fit into your wellness routine and what you can realistically expect from your sessions.